nathalie-xiaodan-chin/push_swap_42/README.md

 Online random number generator : https://www.calculatorsoup.com/calculators/statistics/random-number-generator.php

 ## a.
 Push_swap program
-- Test with arguments that aren’t integers. **Desired outcome : Error**
+- Test with arguments that aren’t integers.
+The program must display "Error"
-- Test with duplicates. **Desired outcome : Error**
+- Test with duplicates.
+The program must display "Error"
-- Test with empty string. **Desired outcome : Error**
+- Test with empty string.
+The program must not display anything
-- Test with a mix of negative and positive numbers and then, only positive numbers and then, only negative numbers. **Desired outcome : OK**
+- Test with a mix of negative and positive numbers and then, only positive numbers and then, only negative numbers.
-- Test with arguments bigger than an integer (`INT_MIN`, `INT_MAX`). **Desired outcome : Error**
+- Test with arguments bigger than an integer (`INT_MIN`, `INT_MAX`).
+The program must display "Error"
 - Test leaks with the command line (only mac) : `make push_swap && leaks -atExit -- ./push_swap "5 1 3 4 2"`
 - When running the program by passing the argument directly to the executable (i.e without an environment variable), check if it accepts string but also a list of integers.

   Example :
     `./push_swap "5 1 3 4 2"` and also `./push_swap 5 1 3 4 2`
-- Run the following command "$>./push_swap 42".
+- Run the following command `./push_swap 42`.
 The program should display nothing (0 instruction).
-- Run the following command "$>./push_swap 0 1 2 3".
+- Run the following command `./push_swap 0 1 2 3`.
 The program should display nothing (0 instruction).
-- Run the following command "$>./push_swap 0 1 2 3 4 5 6 7 8 9".
+- Run the following command `./push_swap 0 1 2 3 4 5 6 7 8 9`.
 The program should display nothing (0 instruction).

 ## b.
 Checker program